SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <h3>Data Collection</h3>

-<p>To streamline patient care and optimize resource allocation, we propose collecting comprehensive patient profiles through their existing
+<p>To streamline patient care and optimize resource allocation, we can register patient profiles through their existing
 <b>Scottish Community Health Index (CHI) numbers</b>.
-This system allows individuals to register and update critical medical information,
+This system allows individuals to register, add and update critical medical information,
 including:</p>

- - Patient Name & age.
+ - Patient Name, Date Of Birth (age), Address.
  - Contact Information: For emergency updates and communication.
  - Medical History: Records of past illnesses, surgeries, and treatments.
  - Allergies: Allergies that the patient has and any medication they might be taking for it.
  - Current Prescriptions: Active medications that the patient is taking.
+ - Viewing upcoming appointments, scheduling new ones, and canceling existing appointments.

 <p>Integrating these profiles into the healthcare system ensures that patient details are readily available during emergencies or regular visits,
 allowing for faster and more efficient treatment.
-Patients will be able to access their treatment history and updates through a
+Patients profile is created with a QR code that can be scanned to view their details and access their treatment history and updates through a
 <b>Public Health Scotland (PHS)</b> web application, enabling a seamless flow of information between patients and healthcare providers.</p>

 <p>
-Now utilizing this data to our advantage, we can streamline the reallocation of patients.
-By employing the loading function to assign the most suitable site to each patient, we address a major bottleneck: the inefficiency of patients needing to reallocate themselves.
+Utilizing this data to our advantage: we can streamline the reallocation of patients.
+By employing the loading function to assign the most suitable A&E site to each patient, we address a major bottleneck: the inefficiency of patients needing to reallocate themselves.
 This approach also ensures that patients arriving at the hospital are informed about exactly where they need to go, improving overall efficiency and reducing confusion.
 </p>